Chapter 41 BWV 144 Nimm, was dein ist, und gehe hin

 It is a simple, ritornello movement and the text is set fully twice.
 Contentment is, we are told, life′s jewel bringing great pleasure amongst our sorrows; it simply confirms God′s ordinance.
 Bach might easily have chosen to set it as a da capo aria with a middle section exploring this latter thought.
 But his choice to set the text as he did presumably sprang from a desire to emphasise the notions of satisfaction and gratification highlighted against a backcloth of clarity and simplicity.

-Bach’s notion of contentment in this context is a subdued one.
-The oboe d’amore in the minor mode is restrained and soothing.
-This picture of gratification is quietly personal and individual as, indeed, is the message of the entire cantata.
-Hence, it is suggested, the concentration upon the minor modes.
+Bach′s notion of contentment in this context is a subdued one although elsewhere he can equate it with a degree of restless activity.
+The oboe d′amore in the minor mode is restrained and soothing.
+This picture of gratification is quietly personal and individual as, indeed, is the message of the entire cantata; hence the concentration upon the minor modes.

 The spell is not to be broken.
 The closing chorale′s combination of two and three-bar phrases gives it a particularly contemplative feel and that is how it is most effectively performed.
 It is a prayer, again conveying a sense of privacy as one communes----may God′s will be done always, for He helps those in need and punishes justly and moderately----whoever trusts in Him shall not be abandoned.